 School communities can enhance their effectiveness by identifying factors that result in violence and other problem behaviors.
 On-site collaborative problem-solving teams are viewed as essential to successful prevention and intervention with aggressive behavior.
-CENTRAL UNION HIGH SCHOOL utilizes a At Promise Team (Counselors) a Student Success Team (administration), Student Attendance Review Team (Administration) School Psychologist, School Resource officer, Cosa Counselor, Truancy Officer and Student Alternative Placement Supervisor to address issues of problem behaviors, academic concerns and truancy.
+CENTRAL UNION HIGH SCHOOL utilizes a At Promise Team (Counselors) a Student Success Team (administration), Student Attendance Review Team (Administration), School Psychologist, Mental Health Specialist, COSA Counselor, Community Liasion and Student Alternative Placement Supervisor to address issues of problem behaviors, academic concerns and truancy.
 These problem-solving efforts bring together school staff, parents, and when appropriate, involved community-based agencies and the student.
 The goal is to help identify, clarify, analyze and resolve issues concerning student, educational and family concerns.
 The Student Success Team / Student Attendance Review Team is flexible enough to address individual problems and school-wide matters.
 After various attempts have been made for parents to attend SST / SART meetings, the team will facilitate a conference call and / or home visit if needed.